jamesrobinsonvfx/wranglegist/README.md

 copy the files to any Houdini location (`$HSITE`, `$HOUDINI_USER_PREFS`) or anyhwere on your `$HOUDINI_PATH`.

-- `ParmGearMenus.xml` should live at the root. ie if you're moving these files into your user prefs folder, it should live right inside the `houdini18.5` folder.
+- `ParmMenu.xml` should live at the root. ie if you're moving these files into your user prefs folder, it should live right inside the `houdini18.5` folder.
 - Copy the library `wranglegist` to `python2.7libs` or `python3.7libs`
   (depending on your Houdini installation version)